Updated June 5, 2026

 - Unnecessary locking hints

-- Potential escalation patterns
+- Potential lock escalation patterns

 - Hotspot tables